 Many women and men have the impression that they have "less hair", an impression that is less the result of true hair loss than a diminished density of the hair.
 The culprits?
 The stem cells and hair follicles that L'Oréal discovered in 2001 and that no longer completely fulfill their natural role of regeneration.
-To promote this process, L’Oréal's researchers have developed Stemoxydine, an active ingredient that imitates the optimal environment of stem cells in hair follicles, revitalizing hair that has become dormant..
-Formulated in a hair treatment, Neogenic by Vichy, this active ingredient has clinically proven its capacity to increase hair density (number and diameter) in 3 months.
+To promote this process, L’Oréal's researchers have developed Stemoxydine, an active ingredient that imitates the optimal environment of stem cells in hair follicles, revitalizing hair that has become dormant.
+Formulated in a hair treatment, Neogenic by Vichy, this active ingredient has clinically proven its capacity to increase hair density (number of visible hairs) in 3 months.

 LR 2412® − 2011

 Inspired by the process of scar tissue regeneration in plants, LR 2412® is one of the latest developments by L’Oréal Research.
 The mission of this jasmonic acid derivate?
 To prevent and repair age-related skin disorders.
 Its benefits?
 Exceptional biodistribution that enables it to infiltrate all levels of the skin.
 As it diffuses, it continuously triggers a series of reactions that give it remarkable properties: regenerative powers that act on the epidermis, its capacity to strengthen the structure of the skin and improve its elasticity.
 Its action corrects the whole range of signs of aging: irregular microrelief, fine lines, reduced flexibility, dryness.
 Presented for the first time in 2011 at the World Congress of Dermatology WCD in Seoul, it was integrated the same year into the Visionnaire skin treatment by Lancôme.

 Intra-Cylane® & Filloxane® are exceptional molecules.
 They are capable of penetrating to the core of hair fiber to create a flexible and resistant molecular network that fills out and strengthens the fiber.
 To design them, the researchers were inspired by a chemical process called sol-gel.
 Used particularly in the glass industry, it consists of modifying certain materials to transform them from a solution state to a solid gel state.
 At present, we find Intra-Cylane® and Filloxane® in hair care products and routines for thin, dull, damaged, low density hair in different brands Kérastase, L'Oréal Professional, L’Oréal Paris, Vichy, Garnier and Matrix (US).